Thanks to Frank Modica for photos from the 2011 Festival!

 The Woolly Worm Festival in Banner Elk (about 85 miles from Asheville) provides an opportunity to witness wooly worm races and to debate how accurately the worms' stripes forecast winter.
 It's the third weekend of October.
-Since 1978, the residents of this village nestled between the Carolina's two largest ski resorts have celebrated the coming of the snow season with the Woolly Worm Festival.
+Since 1978, the residents of this village at the foot of Beech Mountain have celebrated the coming of the snow season with the Woolly Worm Festival.
 They determine which one worm will have the honor of predicting the severity of the coming winter; and they make that worm earn the honor by winning heat after heat of hard-fought races - up a three-foot length of string.

 The Woolly Bear caterpillar has 13 brown and black segments, said to correspond to the 13 weeks of winter.
 The lighter brown a segment is, the milder that week of winter will be.
 The darker black a segment is, the colder and snowier the corresponding week will be.

 No person is more likely to have a winning worm than any other person.
 There is no home-field advantage, no preferred age for the person who sets the worm on the string (although worms raced by children do seem to win a bit more frequently).

 Second, selecting names for the Woolly Worms is a delightful way to learn how amazingly creative your friends and family members can be.

 Finally, there is no other experience in life that can produce the absurd euphoria that comes from cheering for a caterpillar to climb a string.
 It is so indisputably ridiculous that it is completely liberating!